 It is a story that stirs the imagination, but those early days of the Order in Australia saw many miracles of faith.
-Miracles which have continued through to the present day.
-Just ten years after Father Augustine arrived in Australia, the Pauline Fathers first moved into the newly-built Monastery and in 1995 a start was made upon further extensions, the Pauline Fathers moving into their improved quarters, and their lovely private chapel, during that year.
+Miracles that have continued through to the present day.
+Just ten years after Father Augustine arrived in Australia, the Pauline Fathers first moved into the newly-built Monastery, and in 1995 a start was made upon further extensions, the Pauline Fathers moving into their improved quarters and their lovely private chapel during that year.

-Thanks to the wonderful response of the pilgrims who come here in large numbers, especially for the Fatima Day celebrations on the 13th day of each month, work progressed on the beautiful new church, from mid-1994 until the present, when we can see the fulfilment of all our dreams.
+Thanks to the tremendous response of the pilgrims who came here in large numbers, especially for the Fatima Day celebrations on the 13th day of each month, work progressed on the beautiful new church from mid-1994 until the present, when we can see the fulfilment of all our dreams.

-One of the most important events was on 25 June 2000, Feast of Corpus Christi, the Final Celebration of the Diocese of Wollongong’s Eucharistic Congress which culminated in a Solemn Mass and Procession.
-The principal celebrant was His Excellency Archbishop Francesco Canalini DD, Apostolic Nuncio to Australia who was joined by Most Rev. Philip Wilson DD JCL, Bishop of Wollongong; Most Rev. Barry J Hickey DD OAM, Archbishop of Perth; the Community of the Pauline Fathers and other visiting Bishops and Clergy.
+One of the most important events was on 25 June 2000, the Feast of Corpus Christi, the Final Celebration of the Diocese of Wollongong’s Eucharistic Congress, which culminated in a Solemn Mass and Procession.
+The principal celebrant was His Excellency Archbishop Francesco Canalini DD, Apostolic Nuncio to Australia, who was joined by Most Rev. Philip Wilson DD JCL, Bishop of Wollongong; Most Rev. Barry J Hickey DD OAM, Archbishop of Perth; the Community of the Pauline Fathers and other visiting Bishops and Clergy.

-It is especially from the end of the 16th century that in the West the practice became widespread for the faithful, both religious and laity, to crown images of the Blessed Virgin.
+It is especially from the end of the 16th century that the practice became widespread in the West for the faithful, both religious and laity, to crown images of the Blessed Virgin.
 The popes not only endorsed this devout custom but “on many occasions, either personally or through bishop-delegates, carried out the coronation of Marian images.”
-As the Order of Crowning states, ” … it should be noted that it is proper to crown only those images to which the faithful come with a confidence in the Mother of the Lord so strong that the images are of great renown and their sites centres of genuine liturgical cults and of religious vitality”.
+As the Order of Crowning states, ” … it should be noted that it is proper to crown only those images to which the faithful come with a confidence in the Mother of the Lord so strong that the images are of great renown and their sites centres of genuine liturgical cults and religious vitality”.

-Approx. 70,000 pilgrims visit our Shrine annually and in keeping with the tradition of the Church, and the generosity of the pilgrims, we were able to crown our Icon.
+Approx. Seventy thousand pilgrims visit our Shrine annually, and in keeping with the tradition of the Church and the generosity of the pilgrims, we were able to crown our Icon.
 This was the first time a Holy Image was crowned in Australia.
-The crowns were blessed by Blessed Pope John Paul II, in Rome on 23 May 2001.
-The crowing ceremony took place in the Shrine Church on 26 August 2001 during the Solemn Mass with the main celebrant being His Excellency Archbishop Francesco Canalini DD, with the assistance of His Lordship Peter Ingham, DD Bishop of Wollongong.
-Also present were Most Rev Bishop William Murray and representatives of the Federal, State and Foreign governments as well as other priests and religious.
+Saint Pope John Paul II blessed the crowns in Rome on 23 May 2001.
+The coronation ceremony took place in the Shrine Church on 26 August 2001 during the Solemn Mass, with the main celebrant being His Excellency Archbishop Francesco Canalini DD, with the assistance of His Lordship Peter Ingham, DD Bishop of Wollongong.
+Also present were Most Rev Bishop William Murray and representatives of the Federal, State and Foreign governments, as well as other priests and religious.

 In 2008 we welcomed the Youth of the World as part of World Youth Day 2008.
 We were designated as a place of pilgrimage.
 The young people came in their hundreds from America, Germany, Italy, Spain, South America, France, England etc.

 In 2010 we decided to purchase the property adjacent to our Shrine.
 The property consists of 2 houses situated on approx. 50 acres of land.
-This has enabled us to move our Religious Shop and increase the stock into one of the houses.
+This has enabled us to move our Religious Shop into one of the houses and increase its stock.
 It has also provided a temporary retreat accommodation for very small groups.

-The future of our Shrine: Pilgrim Hall, accommodation is to begin in the very near future.
+Our Shrine’s future developments include building a Pilgrim Hall; accommodation is to be built as soon as we have the means to do so.
 The accommodation will be available for retreats, while the pilgrim hall will house a museum and library.
-You can read more about our building project here.

-We have great faith that your fantastic support will be maintained and that Penrose Park will long continue to be a place of pilgrimage and a sanctuary of peace for all that come here.
+We have great faith that your fantastic support will be maintained and that Penrose Park will continue to be a place of pilgrimage and a sanctuary of peace for all who come here.